rdtrammel/cit160/README.md

-# rdtrammel
-Repo for working on CIT160 coursework
+# Repo for CIT 160 Coursework at BYUi